python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

 ```

-- If we force the issue by using `dtype=int` when the result would produce floats it will still work but may create some unintended outcomes.
+- If we force the issue by using `dtype=int` when the result would normally produce floats it will still work but may create some unintended outcomes.

 ```python3